imehrdadmahdavi/spam-detection/README.md

 ### Data

-We will be using a [dataset](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection) from the UCI Machine Learning repository which has a very good collection of datasets for experimental research purposes.
+This project uses a [dataset](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection) from the UCI Machine Learning repository which has a very good collection of datasets for experimental research purposes.
 The direct data link is [here](https://archive.ics.uci.edu/ml/machine-learning-databases/00228/).

  **Here's a preview of the data:**